Keyword Research – the heart of successful SEO

 How to do Keyword Research for Web Marketing and Search Engine Optimization

-In other words, keyword research is about finding those opportunities where you might connect with your ideal customer and then connecting with them at an entirely different level than before.
+In other words, keyword research is about understanding the mindset of your ideal customer and then connecting with them at an entirely different level than before.
 This is a small example of keyword research at an elevated level.

-Keyword Research is only part of any of our SEO packages of course, but without that crucial part there’s a good chance we’ll be wasting your time and money.
-And we know you don’t want that.
+Such Keyword Research is only part of our SEO packages of course, but without that crucial part there’s a good chance you’ll be wasting your time and money.